isomerpages/mlaw-corp/news/press-releases/_posts/2016-07-27-more-rehabilitative-bankruptcy-framework-to-take-effect-from-1-august.md

 4. Other reforms relating to security realization, proofs of debt and bankruptcy records will also take effect on 1 August.
-Details of these other reforms can be found in [Annex A](/files/news/press-releases/2016/07/Annex A - Other Reforms to the Bankruptcy Framework.pdf).
+Details of these other reforms can be found in [Annex A(PDF, 0.1MB)](/files/news/press-releases/2016/07/Annex A - Other Reforms to the Bankruptcy Framework.pdf).